Grothendieck topologies with logarithmic modifications: Introduction

 \subsection{Acknowledgments}

 The second author is grateful to the Max Planck Institute for Mathematics in Bonn for its hospitality and financial support for part of the writing process of this paper.
 This paper is part of the Ph.D.\ thesis of X.H., who would like to thank his advisors, Christian Liedtke and Helge Ruddat, for their unwavering support.
+We thank Chikara Nakayama for very helpful correspondence and confirming the correctness of Theorem \ref{thm: shit be fucked}.
 We thank Simon Felten and Weikai Hu for pointing us to the pertinent paper by Binda, Park, and \O stv\ae r.
-We also thank Simon Felten and Helge Ruddat for useful discussions on Theorem \ref{thm: shit be fucked}.
+We also thank Simon Felten and Helge Ruddat for useful discussions on Theorem \ref{thm: shit be fucked} and Doosung Park for catching several typos in this paper.
 We further thank Adam Dauser and Tianyi Feng for suggesting the title for this paper.
-This work began during X.H.'s visit to the University of Stavanger, Norway, whose hospitality is gratefully acknowledged.
+This work began during X.H.'s visit to the University of Stavanger, whose hospitality is gratefully acknowledged.

-Throughout the work on this paper, X.H. was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- Project No.516701553.
-For part of the writing process, M.S. was supported by the European Research Council (ERC) through the starting grant `Correspondences in enumerative geometry: Hilbert schemes, K3 surfaces and modular forms' (Grant Agreement No.101041491).
+During the preparation of this paper, X.H. was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- Project No.516701553.
+During part of the preparation of this paper, M.S. was supported by the European Research Council (ERC) through the starting grant `Correspondences in enumerative geometry: Hilbert schemes, K3 surfaces and modular forms' (Grant Agreement No.101041491).